Last week, I embarked on my third trip to Mexico in under one year. Despite my various visits, I am still learning the mysterious ways of Mexico.

 The next morning, we were picked up at our old but adequate resort, Villa del Mar, and whisked off to Nuevo Vallarta where we endured a four-hour show-and-tell that we literally had to cry our way out of.
 Four employees rang through us, dropping the cost of the unit by hundreds of dollars, until they finally realised we weren’t buying.

 Was it worth it?
 I guess so—it was pouring rain in the morning, so we didn’t miss out on any beach time.
 The company followed through and we received our “free gifts”, along with a bottle of champagne to dry our tears.
 But I’m in no rush to do it again.
 Just like the rest of the world, everything in Mexico has a price.

 The peddlers on the beach promise you it’s “almost free”, the resorts carefully highlight and shade certain areas, and the tour guides all work together for commission.
 It’s enjoyable to indulge, but look behind the scenes and get out on the streets to find the real Mexico.

 I’m going to be perfectly honest: I’m not a vacationer.
-I go mental surrounded by big-bellied Americas who just want to sit on the beach all day sipping mimosas.
-The Mexicans love it—or should I say, love the money—but after a couple days of paradise, I get a craving for the exotic.
+After a couple days of paradise, I get a craving for the exotic.
 And so, along with a few tours and directionless wanderings, my mom and I began to explore.

 I was walking around the pier at dusk, taking snapshots of the sunset, when three giggling girls and their bashful brother caught my attention.
 The eldest struck up a Spanglish conversation with me.
 They were so excited that I simply acknowledged them, and grew even more ecstatic when I agreed to take their picture.
 I waved my arms around in an effort to say, “Make a silly face!”
 Sometimes, you don’t need words: their smiles say it all.